whatsupmailbox/whatsupmailbox.github.io/_posts/2016-01-21-Luxor-Box-Subscription-January-2016-Review.md

 <figcaption>Second look at unboxing</figcaption>
 <br>

 <p>As soon as you open the box, you see their info cards.
-Will get back to that later.</p>
+We'll get back to that later.</p>

 <br>